ilovemanu/19fall-GQP/README.md

 # 19fall_GQP_MassDEP

 ## Project Description
-To facilitate the transition of useful information to a younger workforce, MassDEP is looking for an innovative knowledge transfer mechanism that can inform younger employees of the relevant citations
+To facilitate the transition of useful information to a newer workforce, MassDEP is looking for an innovative knowledge transfer mechanism that can inform newer employees of the relevant citations
 (an alphanumeric categorization MassDEP uses to identify a specific violation) when faced with a circumstance
 (the situation which resulted in the code violation being identified) by providing similar enforcement documents from the past.

-This project includes the following goals:
+The ultimate goal of this project is to develop a web application to automate the knowledge transfer.
+Smaller objectives include:
+- Extracting circumstances and citations from unstructured documents.
-- Extract document elements: citations and circumstance.
+- Performing analysis on document polarity and subjectivity.
-- Correlate citations to descriptions of violation circumstances.
-- Enable full-text search and similarity search, given key word(s), phrases, and paragraphs describing a circumstance.
+- Enabling full-text search and similarity search on circumstances.
-- Build a user-friendly document search engine.
+- Building a user-friendly web application.

 ## Data Processing and Exploration